JazzFaye/olario-cop3330-assignment4part2/README.md

 To add New List you can either do the following:
 1. Click File and Then "New."
 2. Click The "+" Icon At the Top.

+Note: After adding a list "Always" Click "Show All" Button.

 ## Delete List
 To delete a list you can either do the following: